SAP-samples/cloud-espm-cloud-native/README.md

   * *Shed Load*
   * *Unit Isolation*

   These patterns are showcased through implementing a business scenario of an eCommerce site that sells electronic products.
-The eCommerce site supports two personas
+The eCommerce site supports two personas.

   1. A Customer, who can order Products
   2. A Retailer who can then accept the Sales Orders created by the customer.
 The Retailer can also update the Product Stock information.